composer/composer/doc/05-repositories.md

   \_ composer.json
 ```

-Then, to add the package `my/package` as a dependency, in your
+Then, to add the package `my-package` as a dependency, in your
 `apps/my-app/composer.json` file, you can use the following configuration:

 ```json